bl33h/automataGenerator/README.md

 </p>

 ## Files
-- **src:**
 - **afn2afd.py:**
   - Contains the NFA to DFA converter class.
 - **main.py:**
   - The main application file that orchestrates the entire process, including input processing, NFA to DFA conversion, and minimization.

 - **minAFD.py:**
   - Implements the AFDMinimizer class responsible for DFA minimization.

 - **regex2afn.py:**
   - Defines the Regex2AFNConverter class for converting regular expressions to NFAs.

 - **regexToPostfix.py:**
   - Implements the Shunting Yard algorithm for converting regular expressions to postfix notation.

 ## Features